My Quiet Kitchen

 Ingredients

-• 8 ounces shelled edamame (2 cups), frozen or fresh/refrigerated
+• 8 ounces shelled edamame (2 cups) - frozen or fresh/ready-to-eat

 • 1 tablespoon cooking oil, optional - For oil-free option use 2 teaspoons lemon or lime juice.

-• 2 to 3 teaspoons curry powder or other seasoning - See Notes for ideas.
+• 2½ teaspoons curry powder or other seasoning - See Notes for ideas.

-• ¼ to ½ teaspoon fine sea salt - Use less if edamame is already salted.
+• ¼ teaspoon fine sea salt - adjust to taste

 Instructions

-• If using frozen edamame, place in a bowl and cover with water.
+• If using frozen edamame, quick-thaw it by placing in a bowl and covering with water.
 Let stand for a few minutes, then drain.

 • Place edamame on a lint-free towel and pat dry.
-Trasfer to a bowl and toss with oil (or lemon/lime juice for oil-free).
-Add seasonings and salt, and toss to coat.
+Trasfer to a bowl and toss with the oil (or lemon/lime juice).
+Add the seasonings and salt, and stir well.

 • When the edamame is as golden and crisp as you like, carefully pour onto a paper towel-lined plate or bowl.
 Add another pinch of salt, if desired.
 Serve immediately while hot and crisp.